hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 {% include note.html content="File sharing only works with the *Guest Additions CD image* installed (see above section on setting up and familiarizing with Debian Linux)." %}

+***

+> **If a *Permission denied* message appears...**

-When trying to access the shared folder, a *Permission denied* message may appear.
-To grant access for your account, add it to the *vboxsf* group.
-The *vboxsf* is the one automatically assigned for having access to the shared folder.
+When trying to access the shared folder, a *Permission denied* message may appear because it is not assigned to the *vboxsf* group.
+The *vboxsf* is the one, which is automatically assigned for accessing the shared folder.
 To verify the group name, go to the shared folder, right-click in the free space, and select *Permissions*.
 A window with group names that have access to the shared folder opens.
 To add your username type (in *Terminal*):

 ```
 sudo usermod -a -G vboxsf YOUR-USER-NAME
 ```

-Reboot the Debian Linux VM, and afterward, test if you can access the folder, and create and modify files.
+Reboot the *Debian Linux VM*, and afterward, test if you can access the folder, and create and modify files.
+***

 ### Install and Update Software (optional)